prashant-kikani/prashant-kikani.github.io/_posts/2021-6-12-meaning-of-life.markdown

 And if being gratified and grateful is all that matters, then we can be gratified now itself, with whatever we have today.

 Being satisfied does not mean we should stop the progress once we have enough food to eat and a shelter to live.
 Once we have the basic needs, goal of striving more and more should be to explore new things out of curiosity.
-Not that, we are dis-satisfied with what we have, but we have curiosity to explore more and more.
+Not that, we are dissatisfied with what we have, but we have curiosity to explore more and more.
 That way, you're not <a href="https://prashantkikani.com/blog/happy-life" target="_blank">attaching yourself with the result</a>.

 And if we don't achieve more, that's fine.
 Our sole aim was just to explore and try new things.
 We were not looking to achieve anything at the first place.

-## At the end..
+## At the end...

 Imagine yourself on the death bed.
 You're about to die, at that time, what matters to you?
 What's going on in your head?
 That's the meaning of life for you.
 For most people, it will be all the happy moments they have spent with people they admire.
 Happy moments and experiences with their children, partner, parents, and friends.
 People that they have helped with honest intentions.